 If the soil is powdery dry, it repels water in the same way a bone-dry sponge does – this reaction is called hydrophobia.
 Sprinkle the soil surface until it softens, then proceed to one of the following watering methods.

-Place the hose into or on the soil nearest the center of the planting hole.
+This method can be used for newly planted or mature trees.
+For young trees, place the hose into or on the soil nearest the center of the planting hole.
 Turn the hose on as if you are going to take a drink from it, like a water fountain.
 Let it run until the soil will not absorb anymore.
 If water is running off within the first few minutes, turn the pressure down.
 You can time the first several watering sessions; it takes between 15 minutes to an hour to completely soak the soil.
+For mature trees, move the hose around the root zone to soak the soil within the dripline.
 Occasionally, adjust the amount of watering based on your observations.
-This method can be used for newly planted or mature trees.

 This is not recommended for a few reasons.
 For one, it is inefficient and costly; a significant amount of the water will evaporate in the hot air and soil surface before it can soak into the soil.
 Also, overhead watering splashes the soil and foliage, creating the perfect transmission zone for soil-borne diseases and fungi and increasing the risk of infection.
 Even so, this may be the most practical option for some to make sure their plants are well watered.

 Run the sprinkler for at least an hour on one side of the tree.
 Then move it to the other side of the tree so the water can disperse over the entire spreading root zone.
 This method is better used on mature trees.